 To prevent any user from accessing content without first providing credentials to the portal, it is recommended that you configure your portal to disable anonymous access.
 Disabling anonymous access helps ensure that a public user would not be able to gain access to the resources on your portal.

-To learn how to disable anonymous access in your ArcGIS Enterprise portal, see Disabling anonymous access.
-If you're using web-tier authentication (that is, you're performing authentication through ArcGIS Web Adaptor), you will also need to disable anonymous access on your web server.
+To learn how to disable anonymous access in Portal for ArcGIS, see Disabling anonymous access.
+If you're using web-tier authentication (that is, you're performing authentication through the Web Adaptor), you will also need to disable anonymous access on your web server.
 For instructions, consult your web server's product documentation.

-The ArcGIS Enterprise portal comes preconfigured with a self-signed server certificate, which allows the portal to be initially tested and to help you quickly verify that your installation was successful.
-However, in almost all cases, an organization should request a certificate from a trusted certificate authority (CA) and configure the portal to use it.
+Portal for ArcGIS comes preconfigured with a self-signed SSL certificate, which allows the portal to be initially tested and to help you quickly verify that your installation was successful.
+However, in almost all cases, an organization should request an SSL certificate from a trusted certificate authority (CA) and configure the portal to use it.
 The certificate can be signed by a corporate (internal) or commercial CA.

-Configuring a certificate from a trusted authority is a secure practice for web-based systems and will also prevent users from encountering any browser warnings or other unexpected behavior.
-If you choose to use the self-signed certificate included with ArcGIS Enterprise during testing, you will experience the following:
+Configuring a certificate from a trusted authority is secure practice for web-based systems and will also prevent users from encountering any browser warnings or other unexpected behavior.
+If you choose to use the self-signed certificate included with Portal for ArcGIS and ArcGIS Server during testing, you will experience the following: